 New efforts focused on environmental justice, just transitions, corporate stakeholder engagement, scientific conservation efforts, and Indigenous wisdom are helping balance natural ecosystems and strengthen local communities.
-These efforts attempt to mitigate the inequitable practices and policies based on race, place, and class that often burdened the most under-resourced rural and Native nation communities with negative environmental and social consequences.
+These efforts attempt to mitigate the inequitable practices and policies based on race, place, and class that often burden the most under-resourced rural and Native nation communities with negative environmental and social consequences.

 On June 10, 2022, over 50 rural community practitioners and allies gathered at an Open Field session to share how they think and act on rural environmental justice, including ideas on just and equitable energy transitions.
 This blog curates the themes, ideas, and resources shared by participants.